 Led by Narrabri research scientist Dr Angela Pattinson, the work looks at environmental sustainability, indigenous land management, climate change, and the urban verse regional debate.

-We have brought together experts from the University community to create a free public art installation to represent this research and spark delate about innovation and sustainability.
+We have brought together experts from the University community to create a free public art installation, Dhuwarr: a celebration of Gomeroi grasses, grains and placemaking, to represent this research and spark delate about innovation and sustainability.